mailgun/documentation/source/libraries.rst

 libraries, or your favorite/suggested HTTP/REST library available for your programming language, to make HTTP calls to Mailgun.

-Most code samples in our docs can be viewed in several programming langauges by using the language bar at the top.
+Most code samples in our docs can be viewed in several programming languages by using the language bar at the top.
 Below are the language-specific notes we feel are useful.